 A spent conviction is generally not required to be disclosed, as relevant criminal history is generally taken to include any which are not spent.

-Under Part 2 of the Criminal Records Act 1991, all convictions are capable of being spent, with the exception of:
+Under Part 2 of the Criminal Records Act 1991, all convictions are capable of being spent, except for:

 - Convictions for which a prison sentence of more than 6 months has been imposed by the courts